 4.2.
-Perception of seismic risk by stakeholders
+Perception of Seismic Risk by Stakeholders

-The results concerning the perception of seismic risk are related to five sub-themes which are the perception of earthquake probability, mental associations related to earthquakes, perceived consequences, exposure of the town, and the stakeholders' source of information about earthquakes (Fig 3, Q1).
+Results concerning the perception of seismic risk are related to five sub-themes, which include the perception of earthquake likelihood, mental associations related to earthquakes, perceived consequences, exposure of the town, and the stakeholders' source of information about earthquakes (Figure 3, Q1).

 4.2.1.
-Perception of earthquake probability
+Perception of Future Earthquake

-Stakeholders unanimously recognized that an earthquake could strike the town of Anse-à-Veau (all responses were received well in advance of the 2021 earthquake).
-The three reasons evoked for this probability were historical seismicity, recent tremors, and the existence of faults.
-The 1952 earthquake was often mentioned by the interviewees.
+Stakeholders unanimously acknowledged that a new earthquake could strike the town of Anse-à-Veau at any time (all responses were received long before the 2021 earthquake).
+The three reasons evoked for this likelihood were: historical seismicity, recent tremors, and the existence of faults.
 Many participants further talked about tremors in the town in recent years.
-To justify his response, one participant said: "But when you do the history, you know that there was an earthquake in 1952 that devastated Anse-à-Veau and, in 2015, there were several small earthquakes of which about 37 hit the town" (Actor of risk, 30-39 years old, Translated from creole).
+To justify his response, one participant said: "But when you do the history, you know that there was an earthquake in 1952 that devastated Anse-à-Veau and, in 2015, there were several small earthquakes of which about 37 hit the town" (Actor of risk, 30-39 years old, Translated from Creole).

-For others, the presence of faults that cross the municipality increases the likelihood of earthquakes hitting the town.
-Thus, one participant stated, "We have a lot of faults, on the Miragoâne side when you take the Haute-Ville it is the whole fault, since it's a fault site, you're subject to an earthquake, and it's going to hit" (School Principal, 50-59 years old, Translated from creole).
+For others, the presence of faults that cross the municipality increases the likelihood of the occurrence of earthquakes in Anse-à-Veau.
+Thus, one participant stated, "We have a lot of faults, on the Miragoâne side when you take the Haute-Ville, it is the whole fault, since it is a fault site, you are subject to an earthquake, and it is going to hit" (School Principal, 50-59 years old, Translated from Creole).
 This response gave an idea about the interviewee's knowledge of the earthquake cause and emphasized the imminence of an earthquake due to the presence of faults in the area.

 4.2.2.
-Mental associations related to earthquakes
+Mental Associations Related to Earthquake

-Stakeholders were asked about the images they associate with earthquakes.
+Stakeholders were asked about the images associated with earthquakes.
 Two main trends emerged.
 On the one hand, most stakeholders emphasized the negative catastrophic aspects.
 The words mentioned were: "natural disaster, destruction of houses, damage, disasters, material losses, loss of human life, even the destruction of the area by a tsunami".
 On the other hand, positive associations were related to protective measures.
-The terms used were taking shelter, do not leave the house, get out of the house, if possible, do not cross the street, and warn the population.
-Some psychological considerations can be added to this tendency, such as remaining calm, do not panic, do not get upset.
-It should be noted that the second tendency was much less dispersed among the stakeholders.
-These measures are consistent with drop cover and hold on (DCH) required in case of earthquake.
+The terms used were : taking shelter, do not leave the house, get out of the house if possible, do not cross the street, and warn the population.
+However, it should be noted that the second tendency was much less dispersed among the stakeholders.

 4.2.3.
-Perceived consequences of an earthquake
+Perceived Consequences of an Earthquake

-Participants' responses to the possible consequences of an earthquake on the town of Anse-à-Veau can be grouped into four categories of consequences.
-(1) human consequences referred to the loss of human life for almost all respondents.
-The expression moun ka mouri (risk of death) was often used in the interviews.
-(2) Material consequences related to houses' collapse.
-Some informants mentioned the possible impact on roads and bridges and stores 'collapse.
-Recurring terms were: dega (damage), katastwòf (disaster).
-(3) Environment consequences could be landslides, and problems with springs, and even animal deaths.
-(4) Finally, psychological consequences were phrased as follow: the earthquake can cause trauma for people who have lost loved ones.
+Participants' responses to the possible consequences of an earthquake in Anse-à-Veau can be grouped into four categories of consequences: (1) Human consequences referred to the loss of human life for almost all respondents.
+The expression moun ka mouri (risk of death) was often used in the interviews; (2) Material consequences related to houses' collapse.
+Recurring terms were: dega (damage), katastwòf (disaster); (3) Environment consequences could be landslides, and problems with springs, and even animal deaths; (4) Finally, psychological consequences were phrased as follows: the earthquake can cause trauma for people who have lost loved ones.
 Non-standard construction and lack of earthquake-resistant standards were mentioned to increase the fragility of the Basse-Ville.
 Concrete slab houses were cited as an element that can significantly increase earthquake damage.

 4.2.4.
-The town's exposure
+The Town's Exposure